dotlang/language/doc/RFE.md

 N - What does this mean? `[int:string:float]`?
 This is invalid!
 It should be: `[int:[string:float]]` or `[[int:string]:float]`

+N - Another solution: `anything` type.
+In types: Represents any type so I can define a general stack.
+But this won't be efficient. and not type safe.
+In functions: Any input is accepted.
+No. We want to have static typing.

 ? - How can I create a channel of Customer?
 `sender = createChannel(sizeof(Customer))`
 option 1: cast